 Ami's path as a photographer began in the 1990s; this journey took her from New York onto Berlin and Paris, and currently she splits her time between Los Angeles and Paris.
 Ami's work is based on an intimacy, one that demands a certain presence of the subjects in her images.
 When shooting it's as if her camera dances with the subject, finding a way to reveal a hesitance or moment where the intention of each person she photographs is bared, present and alive, unveiling that elusive space between public projection and personal introspection.

-She has released three personal books; Paris 48°N in 2012, Reykjavik 64ºN and Tokyo 35ºN in January 2017.
-As musician she has released two full length albums: "To Take you Down" and "Stand Your Ground" and is currently working on recording her third album.
+She has released four personal books; From the Road, Tokyo 35ºN, Paris 48°N, and Reykjavik 64ºN and is the founder of the Zine Nº series.
+As a musician she has released two full length albums: "To Take you Down" and "Stand Your Ground" and is currently working on recording her third album.

 Glamour Paris, Grazia France, Madame Air France, Madame Figaro, Jalouse, i-D Magazine, Self Service, French Vogue, The New York Times T Magazine, Wall Street Journal, Ginza Magazine, Vogue Girl Japan, Commons & Sense, Vogue UK, Nylon Magazine and Rika Magazine.